• Skip to primary navigation

 two photos showing how to make double chocolate cookies recipe

-Place the double chocolate cookie dough balls onto a baking sheet lined with parchment paper and gently press 3-4 pieces of chopped chocolate into the tops of each cookie.
+Then, evenly space the dough balls on the prepared baking sheets and gently press 3-4 pieces of chopped chocolate into the tops of each cookie.

 front view of a hand placing chocolate on top of chocolate cookie dough balls

 Bake the double chocolate chip cookies in the preheated oven for 8 minutes.
-DO NOT OVER BAKE.
-These chocolate cookies bake very fast (especially if you use a small cookie scoop) and you absolutely do not want to over-bake them.
+Do not over-bake.
+These cookies bake very fast (especially if you use a small cookie scoop).

 I found that in my convection oven they bake in 8 minutes without much wiggle room.
 The edges and top should be slightly puffed and just set.
 They will deflate a little as they cool.